Early Stage Memory Loss Program

 Where & When: Westminster Presbyterian Church in Springfield, a fully accessible facility.
 The group meets twice monthly from August to December and once monthly from January to May.

 Funding: The Early Stage Memory Loss Program is offered without cost to participants.
 Developed by the Alzheimer’s Association it is offered in many communities nation-wide.
-SIU Medicine, Center for Alzheimer’s disease and Related Disorders provides staffing for the Springfield-based program.
+SIU Medicine, Dale and Deborah Smith Center for Alzheimer's Research and Treatment provides staffing for the Springfield-based program.

 Contact: The Program Coordinator